emmalieker/Robotiq-2F85-CustomGripperSleeve/README.md

 ## Compatibility

-Designed and tested for the **Robotiq 2F-85** adaptive gripper.
+Designed for the **Robotiq 2F-85** adaptive gripper.
 The sleeve geometry is modeled against the stock finger pad dimensions; other Robotiq models have not been tested.

 ## License